nikodemus/foolang/docs/README.md

 **_"Are you there yet?"_**

 Hah, not by a long shot.
-Foolang is nothing but a toy.
-Treat it as such.

 **_"When are you going to get there?"_**